Vertex algebras and Hodge structures: Vertex algebras

 defines a filtration of $\mathbb{C}$-vector spaces called Jantzen filtration.
 This filtration enjoys of the following properties (cf. \cite{IK}),

 \begin{itemize} \item $\bigcap_m M(m)=0$ \item $M(1)=rad(.,.)$ \item there exists a symmetric bilinear form $(.,.)_m$ on $M(m)$ such that $rad(.,.)_m=M(m+1)$. \end{itemize}

 The procedure of defining the Jantzen filtration appears both in the context of vertex algebras and variations of Hodge structure.
-As explained before in the correspondence between these two sort of objects we expect that the filtrations also correspond to one another.
 The Jantzen filtration will correspond to the weight filtration in local systems of mixed Hodge structure.
-In the context of Hodge theory the Hodge filtration is defined via $V$-filtration of the associated Gauss-Manin system in a slightly similar methods.

 \item[\textbf{(6)}] \textbf{Unitary (conformal) vertex operator algebras:} Let $(V,Y,1,w)$ be a vertex algebra and $\phi:V \to V$ be an antilinear involution. $(V,\phi)$ is called unitary if there exists a positive definite Hermitian form